Forest of Customary Rights of La Teste-de-Buch: Attempts at land partitioning

 Opposition to this initiative came from environmental protection associations such as SEPANSO, convinced that the massif’s valuable ecosystem was due to its unique status, as well as from user associations and a significant portion of the owners—particularly those living year-round in the affected communes.

 In September 1977, partitioning advocates simultaneously filed a lawsuit against the two concerned communes and a proposal for an amicable settlement, offering full ownership of 745 hectares to the municipalities.
 Thirteen of the plaintiff owners would cede part of their parcels.
 In March 1981, the Bordeaux Court of Appeal rejected the request.
-An appeal to the Court of Cassation failed because the request was not supported by all owners (seventy-nine owners had not endorsed the initiative).
+An appeal to the Court of Cassation failed because the request was not supported by all owners - seventy-nine owners had not endorsed the initiative.

 Taking advantage of a 1985 amendment to the Forest Code that relaxed the required quorum—an amendment pushed by a Girondin senator specifically to address the case of the Grande Montagne—some owners made a new offer for an amicable cantonnement in 1987, proposing 120 hectares to the communes.
 However, the initiative failed once again.

 In 2010, a ruling by the Bordeaux Court of Appeal ended all attempts at cantonnement, acknowledging the impossibility of identifying all the owners.

 Vegetation before the July 2022 fire

 The vegetation is typical of the Landes de Gascogne and shaped by the user status of the forest, which was exploited for resin production.
-Over the centuries, this status has had either a direct or collateral effect:
+Over the centuries, this status has had multiple direct and collateral effects: